botaojia/simplex/README.md

 The optimal solution of X_1 could be found by iterating the above actions on the updated condition of the simplex at each step.

 # Application 1: function minimization
-I show two examples, one is the famous [Rosenbrock function](https://en.wikipedia.org/wiki/Rosenbrock_function) and the original paper [1] also use this one as a good testing function.
+I show two examples, one is the famous [Rosenbrock function](https://en.wikipedia.org/wiki/Rosenbrock_function).
 Because Rosenbrock function has a slow convergence "valley" so it is a good candidate to test the performance for optimization algorithms.
 The following Fig2. shows the trajectory of X_1 and the final convergence.
 The convergence is achieved within 100 steps in the plot. (with a considerately strict termination criteria. )

 ![image](https://github.com/botaojia/simplex/blob/master/rosenbrock.png)

-The second function i show is a polynomial function.
+The second function demo is a [polynomial function](https://en.wikipedia.org/wiki/Polynomial).
 We can see how fast the convergence can happen comparing with the case in Rosenbrock function.
-The convergence is achieved within 70 steps in the plot. (with the same termination criteria. )
+The convergence is achieved within 70 steps in the plot, with the same termination criteria as in Rosenbrock function demo.

 For both Rosenbrock and the polynomial function, unconstrained parameter range is assumed.
 If constrains are necessary, one way to approach is to transform the original parameter to be a periodic parameter and change the target function prototype accordingly.